jacopofar/static-osm-indexer/README.md

 # Convert road network to geoJSON

 The `soi_road_network_to_geojson` command can produce a geoJSON representation of a road network.
 It will generate a file with the edges and another with only the nodes, for inspection.
 Notice that unless the area is very small or you used the `--collapse-distance` flag these files are going to be quite large.

+# Licensing

+This project is under MIT license.
+Using the data from OSM is fine including commercial projects, but [there are some rules](https://www.openstreetmap.org/copyright) and you __must__ credit OpenStreetMap.